 - (A) Qualified projects.
-Any development or subdivision subject to the permit requirements of 10 V.S.A. § 6081 and these Rules may be reviewed in accordance with this Rule as a "Minor Application" if the district commission finds that there is demonstrable likelihood that the project will not present significant adverse impact under any of the 10 criteria of 10 V.S.A. § 6086(a).
-In making this finding, the district commission may consider: - (1) the extent to which potential parties and the district commission have identified issues cognizable under the 10 Criteria; - (2) whether or not other State permits identified in Rule 19 are required and, if so, whether those permits have been obtained or will be obtained in a reasonable period of time; - (3) the extent to which the project has been reviewed by a municipality pursuant to a by-law authorized by 24 V.S.A.
-Chapter 117; - (4) the extent to which the district commission is able to draft proposed permit conditions addressing potential areas of concern; and

-- (5) the thoroughness with which the application has addressed each of the 10 criteria. - (B) Preliminary procedures.
+Any development or subdivision subject to the permit requirements of 10 V.S.A.
+Section 6081 and these rules\may be reviewed in accordance with this rule as a "Minor Application" if the district commission determines that there is demonstrable likelihood that the project will not present significant adverse impact under any of the 10 criteria of 10 V.S.A.
+Section 6086(a).
+In making this determination, the district commission may consider: - (1) the extent to which potential parties and the district commission have identified issues cognizable under the 10 Criteria; - (2) whether or not other State permits identified in Rule 19 are required and, if so, whether those permits have been obtained or will be obtained in a reasonable period of time: - (3) the extent to which the project has been reviewed by a municipality pursuant to a by-law authorized by 24 V.S.A.
+Chapter 117; - (4) the extent to which the district commission is able to draft proposed permit conditions addressing potential areas of concern; and - (5) the thoroughness with which the application has addressed each of the 10 criteria. - (B) Preliminary procedures.
 The district commission shall review each application to determine whether the project qualifies for treatment under this Rule.
-If the project is found to qualify under section (A), the district commission shall: - (1) prepare a proposed permit including appropriate conditions; and - (2) provide written notice and a copy of the proposed permit to those entitled to written notice under 10 V.S.A. § 6084; and - (3) provide published notice as required by 10 V.S.A. § 6084; the notice shall state that: - (a) the district commission intends to issue a permit without convening a public hearing unless a request for hearing is received by a date specified in the notice which is not less than seven days from the date of publication; and - (b) the preparation of findings of fact and conclusions of law by the district commission may be waived; and - (c) statutory parties, adjoiners, potential parties under Rule 14(B) and the district commission, on its own motion, may request a hearing; - (d) any hearing request shall state the criteria or subcriteria at issue, why a hearing is required and what evidence will be presented at the hearing; and - (e) any hearing request by a non-statutory party must include a petition for party status under the rules of the board.

-- (C) No hearing requested.
+If the project is found to qualify under section (A), the district commission shall: - (1) prepare a proposed permit including appropriate conditions; and - (2) provide written notice and a copy of the proposed permit to those entitled to written notice under 10 V.S.A. § 6084; and - (3) provide published notice as required by 10 V.S.A. § 6084; the notice shall state that: - (a) the district commission intends to issue a permit without convening a public hearing unless a request for hearing is received by a date specified in the notice which is not less than seven days from the date of publication; and - (b) the preparation of findings of fact and conclusions of law by the district commission may be waived; and - (c) statutory parties, adjoiners, potential parties under Rule 14(B) and the district commission, on its own motion, may request a hearing; - (d) any hearing request shall state the criteria or subcriteria at issue, why a hearing is required and what evidence will be presented at the hearing; and - (e) any hearing request by a non-statutory party must include a petition for party status under the rules of the board. - (C) No hearing requested.
 If no hearing is requested by a statutory party, adjoining property owner or potential party under Rule 14(B), or by the district commission on its own motion, the proposed permit may be issued with any necessary modifications.
-The district commission may delegate the authority to sign minor permits which have been approved by the district commission to the district coordinator or the assistant district coordinator; - (D) Hearing requested.
-Upon receipt of a request for a hearing, the district commission shall determine whether or not substantive issues have been raised under the criteria and shall convene a hearing if it determines that substantive issues have been raised.
-If the district commission determines that substantive issues have not been raised, the district commission may proceed to issue a decision without convening a hearing.
+The district commission may delegate the authority to sign minor permits which have been approved by the district commission to the district coordinator or the assistant district coordinator;